XinQiXiao/js-demo/README.md

       javaScript guide
         details of the object model url: https://developer.mozilla.org/zh-CN/docs/Web/JavaScript/Guide/Details_of_the_Object_Model

-    # for test new mac git
+    # for test new mac git aaa